mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-05-06-point-salad-a-review.md

   - "29040"
 date: 2020-05-06T21:23:37.968Z
 description: >
-  After writing my ‘10 Fun and accessible games’ list recently, i looked back and was struck by the fact that there were very few recent games.
+  After writing my ‘10 Fun and accessible games’ list recently, I looked back and was struck by the fact that there were very few RECENT games.
 The newest game being ‘The Mind’, which was released in 2018.

   I think the reason for this was that I was trying to go with games that had stood up to scrutiny.
-I have played them numerous times and yet i still want to play them time and time again.
+I have played them numerous times and yet I still want to play them time and time again.
 I could safely recommend them to anyone and be confident they would be well received.

   This got me thinking about which recently released games are under £20 and are both fun and accessible.
 Maybe in a year or two they would make a similar list.